Site icon Master of Code Global

 The year 2022 marked a watershed moment in the evolution of artificial intelligence.
 OpenAI’s ChatGPT burst onto the scene and swiftly captivated the world.
-It’s hard to find someone who hasn’t either experimented with it or at least heard whispers of its capabilities.
+It is hard to find someone who has not either experimented with it or at least heard whispers of its capabilities.
 From content creation and data analysis to coding, creative pursuits, homework assistance, and marketing materials, its applications seem limitless.

 Our Picks: 10 ChatGPT Statistics Every Business Leader Should Know

 The numbers surrounding OpenAI’s model are nothing short of impressive.
-Here are 10 key facts that illustrate its capacity and offer valuable insights for businesses considering ChatGPT integration.
+Here are 10 key facts that illustrate its scale and offer valuable insights for businesses considering ChatGPT integration.

 Versions of ChatGPT in Numbers